Understanding "Chorear" in Mexican Spanish

 To deceive or sweet-talk someone

-It’s primarily informal and often used when someone is being verbose or trying to manipulate through talk.
+"Chorear" is primarily informal.
+It is often used when someone is being verbose or trying to manipulate through talk.

 Here are some everyday examples that illustrate the different shades of meaning: